joek295/scripts/readme.md

 * fran: a frequency analysis tool.

+* jcite.pl: for grabbing bibtex citation data from pdfs from jstor.

 * mdcheck: checks to see whether the md5sum of a given file matches a string.
 Like `allowed`, this is a single function probably better off in .functions.